 Few things are more intimidating than a blank page.
 Starting your business plan with a structured outline and key elements for what you’ll include in each section is the best first step you can take.

-Since an outline is such an important step in the process of writing a business plan, we’ve put together a high-level overview you can copy into your blank document to get you started (and avoid the terror of facing a blank page).
+Since an outline is such an important step in the process of writing a business plan, we’ve put together a high-level overview to get you started (and avoid the terror of facing a blank page).

-Once you have your business plan outline in place, it’s time to fill it in.
+Once you have your business plan template in place, it’s time to fill it in.
 We’ve broken it down by section to help you build your plan step by step.